Ralph Dacre, 1st Baron Dacre

 Ralph (or Ranulph) Dacre, 1st Baron Dacre (ca. 1290 – April 1339) was an English peer.
-The Dacres were a family pre-eminent in Cumberland where they were famous for their exploits in checking or avenging the depredations of the Scots.
+The Dacres were a family pre-eminent in Cumberland where they were famous for their exploits in checking and avenging the depredations of the Scots.
 The family was among the oldest and most powerful on the northern border together with the families of Neville and Percy, to whom they were related.

 Dacre was the son of Sir William Dacre of Cumberland (son of Ralph de Dacre and Joane de Lucy) and Joane Gernet.
 His great-grandfather, William de Dacre of Dacre (died c.1258), had been a Sheriff of Cumberland and then Sheriff of Yorkshire, as well as holding the office of Governor of Carlisle.
 He had five siblings: